 Some of the federal laws summarized below prohibit employers from using standards, criteria, or methods of administration that discriminate on the basis of disability (whether intentionally or not).
 In addition, some of these laws require certain employers—specifically federal agencies and federal contractors—to take affirmative actions to employ and advance in employment individuals with disabilities and certain veterans with disabilities.
 This applies to recruitment, advertising, and job application procedures, including online application systems.

-You don’t have to be a legal expert, but it’s important to have a basic understanding of four federal laws that affect accessible information and communication technology in the workplace:
+You don’t have to be a legal expert, but it’s important to have a basic understanding of the federal laws that affect accessible information and communication technology in the workplace:

 - The Americans with Disabilities Act (ADA)

 - Section 255 of the Communications Act

 - The 21st Century Communications and Video Accessibility Act (CVAA)